This post is a guest post from Chrissy at A Plan to Prosper.

 Why Credit Cards Are So Confusing

-Over the years, I built up quite the credit score with the banks all the while having to pay back tens of thousands of dollars in monthly payments and interest.
+Over the years, I built up quite the credit score with the banks while having to pay back tens of thousands of dollars in monthly payments and interest.
 It seemed with the more credit I had, the more I borrowed.
-The intention of the credit card companies is to keep you coming back for more.
+The intention of credit card companies is to keep you coming back for more.

 What is so confusing about credit cards is that people believe that it is free money.
 Most people do not consider the interest or the monthly payments when they sign up for the first time.
 And, because credit is available instantaneously, most people just sign the dotted line and start the path down the consumer credit lane.